 Having the speaker in direct sunlight will affect its longevity twofold.

-First, as was previously mentioned, the sun’s UV rays will weaken the cone of the speaker, thereby wearing it prematurely.
+First, as was previously mentioned, the sun's UV rays will weaken the speaker's cone, thereby wearing it prematurely.

 Second, as was also alluded to prior, the sunlight brings heat, and excess heat is the enemy of speaker voice coils.

 Mean Time Between Failures (MTBF)

 MTBF (Mean Time Between Failures) is a factor rarely discussed in audio.
 This specification, measured in hours, refers to the manufacturer-specified expected time in which the electronics perform optimally.

 While mechanical wearing is much more apparent (and likely), electronic equipment, like loudspeakers, will eventually “wear out”.